dasBikash84/android-network-monitor/README.md

     // Singleton instance of "NetworkMonitor" will be
     //attached with life-cycle of caller "AppCompatActivity" or "parent of caller Fragment".
     //And it will clear itself on said activity destroy.
-    //So, it makes best sense to call "init" from launcher activity.
+    //So, it makes best sense to call "init" from launcher activity to ensure
+    //"NetworkMonitor" availability throughout entire application.
 ```
 ##### For checking network connection status:
 ```